-2 Flexible retirement income (or flexi-access drawdown)
+Flexible retirement income (or flexi-access drawdown)

-You have the option of taking up to a quarter of your pension pot as a cash lump sum and leave the rest invested to provide you with a regular income, and occasional lump sums if required.
-You can take up to a quarter of your pension pot as tax free cash but the rest may be taxed as income.
+You have the option of taking up to 25% of your pension pot as a cash lump sum and leave the rest invested to provide you with a regular income, and occasional lump sums if required.

+You can normally take up to 25% of your pension pot as tax-free cash, subject to allowances.
+But the rest will be taxed as income.

 It's important you shop around to find the best option for your personal circumstances and income goals.
 It's a big decision so it's worth comparing what each provider can offer.
-Pension Wise, part of the Money and Pensions Service is a free and impartial service backed by the government who will help you shop around and make sure that the decisions you're making are the right ones for you.
+Pension Wise is a government service from MoneyHelper.
+This free and impartial service helps you understand your options for using your pension pot, so you can choose the right one for you.